DRC railcar: In service

 The DRCs were also used on the Leongatha line for a few years, after the line was reopened in 1984, but were replaced by a locomotive-hauled train towing three MTH carriages.
-The reliability problem was later solved, but the fleet was withdrawn on 2 July 1994, as a result of the introduction of the Goninan-built Sprinter railcars.
+Although the reliability problem was later solved, the fleet was withdrawn on 2 July 1994, as a result of the introduction of the Goninan-built Sprinter railcars.

 Technical details

 The features of the DRC railcar.

 No .1 end looking towards No .2: